Iterative methods for k-Hessian equations: Abstract

 \section{Abstract}

 On a domain of the $n$-dimensional Euclidean space, and for an integer $k=1,\ldots,n$, the $k$-Hessian equations are fully nonlinear elliptic equations for $k >1$ and consist of the Poisson equation for $k=1$ and the Monge-Amp\`ere equation for $k=n$.
-We prove a quadratic convergence rate for a finite difference approximation of smooth solutions of $k$-Hessian equations and the convergence of Newton's method.
+We analyze for smooth non degenerate solutions a 9-point finite difference scheme.
+We prove that the discrete scheme has a locally unique solution with a quadratic convergence rate.
 In addition we propose new iterative methods which are numerically shown to work for non smooth solutions.
 A connection of the latter with a popular Gauss-Seidel method for the Monge-Amp\`ere equation is established and new Gauss-Seidel type iterative methods for $2$-Hessian equations are introduced.